davidbison/todos-in-angular/README.md

 ### How to Contribute to It
 If you would like to contribute to my exploration of AngularJS, please feel free to send project ideas and tutorials my way.
-I would like to continue my exploration of writing JavaScript web apps by jumping into Node, Express, and Mongo.
+I would like to continue learning how to build web apps in JavaScript by jumping into Node, Express, and Mongo.

 ### How to Clone the Repo and Get it Working in Development
 If you would like to clone the repo to see the lists, you will have to do little more than keep the files in their respective directories and simply open the index.html files in your browser.
-I developed these apps to work in Chrome following tutorials, which I have included in a separate file in the Notes directory of this repo.
+I developed these apps to work in Chrome following tutorials, which I have included in the resources file in the screencast directory of this repo.